 It’s not surprising that the number one attraction for tourists and boat trips in Malta is to visit the incredible beaches dotted all around the island’s coast.
-We’ve put together a whole guide detailing the best beaches for sailing in Malta, where you can easily anchor your boat hire for the day and enjoy the sandy shores.
+We’ve put together a whole guide detailing the best beaches for sailing in Malta, where you can easily anchor sailboat and motor yacht sailing charters for the day and enjoy the sandy shores.

 After a day of sailing or a full morning on the water, you’re sure to work up an appetite which will lead you to one of the numerous restaurants scattered along Malta’s coastline.
 Traditional Maltese cuisine is rustic, seasonal, full of fresh produce, and Mediterranean in nature.
 Luckily, many of the best restaurants are located near the ocean, so you won’t have to stray far from your boat rental or yacht charter while dining in Malta!

 Here are our top 5 recommendations:

 1. Tarragon Restaurant: Church Street, St. Paul’s Bay

 2. Caviar & Bull: Corinthia Hotel St. George's Bay, San Ġiljan